London Congestion Charge in 2026: What You Should Know

 Annually, this adds £780 in new Congestion fees to your expenses.
 This money comes directly from your earnings.

 Higher costs will also force difficult decisions.
 For instance, drivers will weigh which trips to accept and become more selective about routes going through the zone.
-This could affect ride availability for passengers and increase their wait time.
+This could affect ride availability for passengers and increase their wait time in Central London.

 There’s another angle to look at the situation.
 As entering the zone becomes less appealing, fewer drivers could mean better earnings for those who bear the charge.
 In the end, it all comes down to how you look at the situation.